Michael Kesselring: Personal life

-Kesselring was born at a hospital in Florence, South Carolina, the son of Casey and Shawndra Kesselring.
+Kesselring was born in Florence, South Carolina, the son of Casey and Shawndra Kesselring.
 His father, Casey, played professional hockey at the ECHL level and has served as a minor, high school and junior head coach since 2003.
 Michael was coached by his father during his high school tenure with New Hampton School.
-His younger brother, Mason, currently plays junior hockey with the Coquitlam Express in the British Columbia Hockey League (BCHL) and is committed to play at the University of Connecticut.
+His younger brother, Mason, played junior hockey with the Langley Rivermen and Coquitlam Express in the British Columbia Hockey League (BCHL) and for Curry College in NCAA Division III.

+Kesselring is the cousin of "Love Island USA" Season 8 finalist Kayda Bosse who finished in fourth place with her partner Zach Gergiou.

 International play

 Kesselring represented the United States at the 2025 IIHF World Championship, where he recorded one goal and three assists in ten games and helped Team USA win their first gold medal since 1933.